About Keen Mountain

 Jail & Inmate Records

-The Buchanan County Jail is the primary detention facility for individuals arrested within the county.
-The jail handles the booking process, which includes photographing and fingerprinting of detainees.
+The Buchanan County Jail is the primary detention facility For people arrested within Buchanan County.
+The facility handles the booking process, which includes photographing and fingerprinting of detainees.
 Inmate information can be accessed through the Sheriff's Office, which provides details on current detainees.
 Visitation rules are specific to the facility, typically requiring visitors to schedule visits in advance and adhere to strict security protocols.

 Criminal Records

 The criminal records system in Buchanan County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Buchanan County Sheriff's Office and the local courts maintain these records.
 Residents can conduct background checks through the Virginia State Police, which provides access to statewide criminal history information.
-The Virginia Bureau of Investigation also offers resources for more comprehensive background checks.
+The Virginia State Police also offers resources for more background checks.
 These records are essential for various legal and personal purposes, including employment screening and legal proceedings.

 Economy & Demographics